Click to Skip Ahead

 4. Get Your Dog Microchipped

-While much of your dog’s travel requirements revolve around health records, it’s important not to forget about microchipping.
-It’s highly recommended to have your dog microchipped before they enter the US.
-Not only does microchipping help with relocating dogs lost in transit, but it’s often required if your dog is coming from a high-risk country.
+While much of your dog’s travel requirements revolve around health records, it’s mandatory to have your dog microchipped before they enter the US.
+Not only does microchipping help with relocating dogs lost in transit, but it’s required if your dog is coming from a high-risk country for dog rabies.

 5. Schedule Flights to Approved Airports for High-Risk Countries

 APHIS has a list of high-risk countries that gets updated as needed.
-Dogs exported from high-risk countries face more restricted entries and can’t enter through every US airport.
+Dogs exported from countries affected by particular diseases such as foot-and-mouth disease (FMD), screwworm, and rabies face more restrictions and can’t enter through every US airport.
 They are only eligible for entry if they arrive at airports with a CDC-registered animal care facility.
 You must also secure a reservation with the facility before your dog’s flight.

 6. Work With a Pet Relocation Service